Solar Electric System Loans

 When financing your new solar electric system, you can choose one or both* of these loan types:

-- A 12– or 18–month loan that covers your solar tax credit (i.e. the Section 25D federal income tax credit that’s available for new residential solar electric systems at up to 26% of the eligible project cost in 2020 and up to 22% in 2021).
+- A 12-month or 18-month loan that covers your solar tax credit (i.e. the Section 25D federal income tax credit that’s available for new residential solar electric systems at up to 26% of the eligible project cost).

 * Combining both of these loan types together is commonly called a solar electric system “combo loan.”
 Learn How Combo Loans Work